React (Erick Sermon album)

 React is the fifth solo studio album by American rapper and producer Erick Sermon.
-It was released on November 19, 2002 via J Records, making it his second and final album for the label.
+It was released on November 19, 2002 via Def Squad Records and J Records, making it his second and final album for the latter label.
 Recording sessions took place at L.I.T.E.
 Recording Studios in Long Island, New York.
 Production was handled primarily by Sermon, except for several tracks, which were produced by Just Blaze, Andre Ramseur, Kaos, Megahertz and Rick Rock.
 The album features guest appearances from Free Marie, Icarus, Keith Murray, Khari, Lyric, MC Lyte, Rah Digga, Red Café, Redman, Sy Scott and Gregory Howard.

 The album spawned two singles: "React", which made it to #36 on the Billboard Hot 100, and "Love Iz".
 React peaked at number 72 on the Billboard 200 albums chart in the United States.